atomisthq/docs/docs/user-guide/spring-agent.md

 		<dependency>
 			<groupId>com.atomist</groupId>
 			<artifactId>spring-boot-agent</artifactId>
-			<version>latest version</version>
+			<version><latest version></version>
 		</dependency>
 ```

-As this agent is not available from Maven Central adding the following repo is requried, too:
+As the agent is not available from Maven Central adding the following repo is requried, too:

 ```
 		<repository>